wisejnrs/pushmanifesto/README.md

 # Push Manifesto

-The **"Push Manifesto"** is about the founder's vision, collaborative process, journey; with an approach or mindset that fovcuses on _waypoints_ pushing a creative outcome which as value.
+The **"Push Manifesto"** is about the vision, collaborative process and journey; with an approach or mindset that focuses on _waypoints_ pushing towards a creative outcome which as unique value.